Does Medicare Cover Jaw Surgery?

 Dec 13, 2020

 Orthognathic surgery costs vary but are generally expensive.
-If your dentist or orthodontist recommends that you have jaw surgery, you might be wondering whether your Medicare benefits cover the cost and what your out-of-pocket expenses might be.
+If your dentist or orthodontist recommends that you have jaw surgery, you might be wondering if your Medicare benefits cover the cost and what your out-of-pocket expenses might be.
 Here’s a look at how Medicare’s coverage assists beneficiaries.

 If you need oral surgery done on your jaw, your Medicare benefits may assist you with coverage if your healthcare provider certifies that it is a medically necessary procedure which is performed by a doctor or surgeon who accepts Medicare assignment.